 Storebrand Livsforsikring provides disability insurance, mainly in the form of group insurance for companies.
 Disability coverage can be linked to both traditional guaranteed pension products and defined contribution pensions.
 The risk is associated with more people than expected becoming disabled or fewer disabled people than expected returning to work.
+In Norway, historically there has been a connection between increased unemployment and increased disability.
+A consequence of the corona-pandemic has been increased economic uncertainty and higher unemployment.
+To accommodate for the uncertainty, Storebrand Livsforsikring has increased the reserves in 2020.

 Storebrand Livsforsikring also offers insurance cover relating to illness, accident or occupational injury.
 The risk, however, is limited due to this being a small part of the overall premiums.